Have you ever come across the term "Holy Week" and wanted to know more, but didn't know where to begin?

 Many Christians also choose to fast on this day, spending the day thanking Jesus for the suffering He was soon to endure, and accepting that their discomfort from hunger is a small taste of the pain Jesus experienced.

-Thursday is the day of the Last Supper.
-This is when Jesus used bread and wine to illustrate His body being broken and poured out, establishing "The Lord's Supper".
+Often called Holy Thursday, this is the day of the Last Supper.
+This is when Jesus used bread and wine to illustrate His body being broken and poured out, establishing "The Lord's Supper" also known as the "Eucharist."
 This is also when Jesus washed the feet of His disciples and commanded them to follow His example.

 The name comes from the Latin word “mandatum”, which means “commandment”.
-This is taken from John 13:34 › where Jesus commands His disciples to love one another.
+This is taken from John 13:34 where Jesus commands His disciples to do as He did when He washed their feet.

 This day is a unique opportunity to love and serve your members.
 If you are able to meet in person, wash the feet of a few of your members and have them do the same for others present.
 Afterward is a good time to share communion.